 The IP over ATM Working Group of the Internet Engineering Task Force (IETF) is chartered to develop standards for routing and forwarding IP packets over ATM subnets.
-In [CS94] the working group identifies and discusses several possible subnet models and end-to-end models.

-The subnet models identified are an SVC-based LAN ATM (LATM) subnet, a PVC-based WAN ATM (WATM) subnet, and lightweight subnet models.
-End-to-end models of interest are the classical IP over ATM model, the SVC-based WATM, or routing over large clouds (ROLC) model, Ohta's "conventional" model, and peer models.
+In [Cole et al., 1996] the working group identifies and discusses several IP over ATM models: the classical IP over ATM model, the routing over large clouds (ROLC) model, Ohta's "conventional" model, peer models, the private network network interface (P-NNI) and integrated models, and transitional models.

-This paper focusses on the SVC-based LATM subnet model and the classical IP over ATM end-to-end model.
-We first give a brief description of the other models.
+The remainder of this paper focuses on the classical IP over ATM model.
+We give a brief description of the other models here.